-Veterans, active-duty military and their families often face unexpected challenges and the VFW Auxiliary is here to assist them in their time of need.
+Veterans, active-duty service members and their families often face unexpected challenges and the VFW Auxiliary is here to assist them in their time of need.
 Since its founding in 1914, the VFW Auxiliary has worked tirelessly to offer financial and moral support to those who need it most.

 The Veterans & Family Support Program:

 - Offers support for veterans, service members and their families.
 Our Veterans & Family Support Resource Card includes a list of 20 organizations and agencies that offer support to veterans, active-duty military and their families.